metaplex-foundation/solana-kmp/README.md

 ```

 ### License
-This project is licensed under the MIT License.
+This project is licensed under the Metaplex License.
 See the [LICENSE](LICENSE.txt) file for details.